Aliases for EP300 Gene

 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
-Diseases associated with EP300 include rubinstein-taybi syndrome 2 and colorectal cancer.
-Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
+Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Colorectal Cancer.
+Among its related pathways are Chromatin organization and HTLV-I infection.
 GO annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is BRD3.

 UniProtKB/Swiss-Prot for EP300 Gene